MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study4 exercise 1 to 5.md

 Objectives
 ----------

-1. *Enable quality management; create tests, item sampling, definitions and process of the quality management process.*
+1. *Enable quality management, create tests, item sampling, definitions and process of the quality management process.*

 2. *Create a manual quality order with a specification.*

 3. *Work with non-conformance issues like faulty items by defining several required specifications.*

 4. *Create and process a non-conformance order to have an item repaired and to adjust a faulty machine.*

 5. *Run a non-conformance report, a non-conformance tag report, and a corrections report*

 Exercise \#1 Enable quality management process that specifies items to be inspected at the time of picking
 ----------------------------------------------------------------------------------------------------------

-*Objective: Enable quality management; create tests, item sampling, definitions and process of the quality management process.*
+*Objective: Enable quality management, create tests, item sampling, definitions and process of the quality management process.*

 The quality manager in USMF wants to know how to enable a quality management